 =================

-The Ansible project keeps its source on github at http://github.com/ansible/ansible
+The Ansible project keeps it’s source on github at http://github.com/ansible/ansible

 and takes contributions through github pull requests.